Prenuptial Agreement Lawyers Edmonton

 There are numerous benefits to entering into a prenuptial agreement prior to marriage, including:

-- Clarity: A well-crafted prenuptial agreement can provide clarity as to what will occur with property division and spousal support upon separation.
+1. Clarity: A well-crafted prenuptial agreement can provide clarity as to what will occur with property division and spousal support upon separation.
 This can lead to peace of mind in the case of a divorce as both parties will understand what they are entitled to upon separation.

-- Protecting Premarital Assets: Assets that the spouses had when they began cohabiting will typically be exempt provided that they were kept in separate names.
+3. Protecting Premarital Assets: Assets that the spouses had when they began cohabiting will typically be exempt from division provided that they were kept in separate names.
 However, the increase in value of exempt property may be distributed at the discretion of the Court in the case of a divorce.
-A prenuptial agreement can protect the assets that the parties came into the relationship with by opting out of the Family Property Act and instead having the parties’ affairs governed through the law of contract with their prenuptial agreement.
+A prenuptial agreement can keep the increase in the value of exempt property from being divided.

 How Much Does a Prenuptial Agreement Cost?